NBS logo

 Sustainability is commonly defined as “meeting the needs of present generations without compromising the ability of future generations to meet their own needs.”

-The Sustainable Development Goals identify specific aspects
+Understanding the Sustainable Development Goals

 What fits under the huge umbrella of “ensuring humans have what they need?”
 The 17 United Nations Sustainable Development Goals (SDGs) give a comprehensive overview.
 Social issues covered by the SDGs are poverty, hunger, health and wellbeing, education, gender equality, decent work and dignity, inequality, and peace and justice.

 Social sustainability matters for individuals and for society.
 It also matters for organizations, including business.
-They have the capacity to shape change, and to benefit from it.
+These groups have the capacity to shape change, and to benefit from it.
 For example, employees, suppliers, and partners who feel respected and safe are more loyal and productive.
 Similarly, businesses generally don’t thrive when society struggles: for example, unequal societies dampen long-term economic growth.

 How Your Organization Can Achieve Social Sustainability